 The first 48 hours are critical since this is when you may experience bleeding, pressure, and swelling.
 After this, it can take a week or two to recover fully.
 Your actual recovery time will be based on the procedure and whether or not your wisdom teeth extraction was completed with surgery.

-Check out what others are saying about our wisdom teeth extraction services on Yelp: Wisdom Teeth Extraction Phoenix
+Check out what others are saying about our wisdom teeth extraction services on Yelp: Why Are My Gums Bleeding?
+Phoenix